-According to the Bureau of Labor Statistics, the median annual wage for a registered nurse in 2012 was approximately $65,470.
-The top 10 percent of RNs earned an average of $94,720 a year while the bottom 10 percent made about $45,040 a year.
+When contemplating a career in nursing, one of the factors that should be considered is that of a nurse salary.
+According to the Bureau of Labor Statistics, the median annual wage for a registered nurse in 2013 was approximately $62,450.
+The top 10% of RNs earned an average of $92,240 per year while the bottom 10% made about $43,410 per year.
 Nurses specializing in government, hospital (state, local, and private) and home health care services earned the highest wages of any of the sectors in the nursing field.
-By location, the highest-paid nurses in 2010 were those working in major metropolitan areas of northern California, including areas in and surrounding San Jose, Oakland, Sacramento, and San Francisco.
+By location, the highest-paid nurses in 2013 were those working in major metropolitan areas of northern California, including areas in and surrounding San Jose, Oakland, Sacramento and San Francisco.

-The chart below shows the median annual wages of practitioners and registered nurses, compared to the total median annual wage of all occupations in the U.S. Economy.
+The chart below shows the median annual salaries of practitioners and registered nurses, compared to the total median annual wage of all occupations in the U.S. Economy.

-Overall, nursing salaries are influenced by several factors, including:
+Overall, nurse salaries are influenced by several factors, including:

 - Level of education and/or type of degree earned